Cell potency: Oligopotency

 In biology, oligopotency is the ability of progenitor cells to differentiate into a few cell types.
 It is a degree of potency.
 Examples of oligopotent stem cells are the lymphoid or myeloid stem cells.

 A lymphoid cell specifically, can give rise to various blood cells such as B and T cells, however, not to a different blood cell type like a red blood cell.
 Examples of progenitor cells are vascular stem cells that have the capacity to become both endothelial or smooth muscle cells.

 Unipotency

-In cell biology, a unipotent cell is the concept that one stem cell has the capacity to differentiate into only one cell type.
-It is currently unclear if true unipotent stem cells exist.
-Hepatoblasts, which differentiate into hepatocytes (which constitute most of the liver) or cholangiocytes (epithelial cells of the bile duct), are bipotent.
-A close synonym for unipotent cell is precursor cell.
+A unipotent cell is a stem cell that has the capacity to differentiate into only one cell type.
+Unlike pluripotent or multipotent stem cells, which can become many different kinds of cells, unipotent cells can only produce a single mature cell type.
+Despite this limited differentiation potential, they often have the ability to self-renew, which means they can make more copies of themselves.
+Unipotent cells are often referred to as precursor cells.